basbilijam/market-place/README.md

 # market-place app

-Goal: create a market-place app
+Goal: creating a market-place app
-Functionality:
+Contains the following functionalities:
-- Register
+- Registration form
-- Authentication
+- Authentication:
+- Used bcrypt for hashing passwords
-- Add listing to database (enter location based on Google Maps API)
+- Add listing to database
+- Using GoogleMaps API to generate a map on a user page base on their location
-- Search through listings based on location
+- Search through listings based on location/postal code
-- Date/time picker
+- Upload profile picture that is rendered when showing a user